 Meek's cattle-Troy is getting to be quite a cowboy.
-J. W. Cogar made a business trip nesday for Pender, Nebr., where they birthdays. will visit Mr. Shreve's brother Lum before returning to their home in L. A. Dean made a business trip returning Thursday.
-He reports the roads in bad condition.
-Troy and the jackrabbits have a fine time batching on the Gaines Chapman ranch, while herding J. W. Meek's cattle.
-L. A. Dean reports a very narrow escape which a Mr. Howard from near Bergo had with his team Wededay as he was going to Minatare.
-Mr. Howard, on crossing one of the seep ditches about a mile and a half east of Minatare loosed his team from the wagon and drove them inwhen the team mired down.
-Only good audience last night.
-As usual perhaps would be made good by perhaps would have lost his valuable good as may be seen any place.
+J. W. Cogar made a business trip to the town of Malinda one day this nesday for Pender, Nebr., where they birthdays. will visit Mr. Shreve's brother Lum roads in bad condition.

+Troy and the jackrabbits have a on train 304. fine time batching on the Gaines Chapman ranch, while herding J. W. Meek's cattle.
+L. A. Dean reports a very narrow near Bergo had with his team Wedneeday as he was going to Minatare. were All Mr. Howard, on crossing one of the Sunday. seep ditches about a mile and a half east of Minatare loosed his team to Alliance today, from the wagon and drove them into the ditch to give them water, date "movies" man, showed to a for the timely aid of Mr. Dean, he he made good, his pictures being as perhaps would have lost his valuable good as may be seen any place.
 Hamlin Ferguson, who has been in Iowa for some months shucking corn, returned home Monday.
 Ed Sweezey is having a new well drilled on his place.
 Chas.
-Wickard and Roy Ware are doing the work.
-Mr. and Mrs. J. B. Conrad was visiting L. A. Dean's, last Sunday.

-Mr. and Mrs. A. C. Wright were at Minatare Tuesday.
-Miss Sarah Dake, who has been on business trip to different towns and cities in the interest of her profession, has returned home.
-We are glad to learn that Louis bood.
-He is working for Joe Nerud.
-He is working for Joe Nerud.
+Wickard and Roy Ware are doing the work. visiting L. A. Dean's, last Sunday. for several days, but is better at this Mr. and Mrs. A. C. Wright were at Minatare Tuesday.
+Miss Sarah Dake, who has been on cities in the interest of her profession, has returned home.
+We are glad to learn that Louis Dake has returned to our neighbor-He is working for Joe Nerud.
 ANGORA Angora, Nebr., Feb.
-24-Mrs. F. N. Maybell and daughter Marie dearted Tuesday for their home in Mr. and Mrs. E. Walsworth, John Smoker and Mrs. Coty spent Tueslay evening at the Jacob Wiens C. S. Stoner and Russell Stoner
+24-Mrs. F. N. Maybell and daughter Marie departed Tuesday for their home in Hymer, Kans.
+Mr. and Mrs. E. Walsworth, John Smoker and Mrs. Coty spent Tuesday evening at the Jacob Wiens C. S. Stoner and Russell Stoner

 HERE'S only one man in the world who can de-

 College Chap Clothes

-Others may try to put the life and briskness into young men's garments, but this one man actually does it, and you'll acknowledge his skill and cleverness the minute you look at the garments.
+Others may try to put the life and briskness into young men's garments, but this one man actually does it, and you'll acknowledge his skill and cleverness the minute you look at

+the garments.
 The following prices: